SkatAI/epitadb/docs/03/S3-database-design-normalization.md

 - update
 - deletion

-normalization would solve these anomalies.
+A normalized database will solve these anomalies.

 ## Insertion anomalies